 How to Build Floating Library Wall Shelves

 Note: These aren’t fully finished.
-I have plans to add a library ladder and lighting, and once those happen I’ll be sure to update this!
+I have plans to add a library ladder and lighting, and once those happen I will be sure to update this!

 - 1x12x96 boards.
 I used 1x per shelf